KeyAuth/KeyAuth-Go-Example/README.md

 ## **`KeyAuthApp` instance definition**

-Visit https://keyauth.cc/app/ and select your application, then click on the **Python** tab
+Visit https://keyauth.cc/app/ and select your application, then click on the **Go** tab

 It'll provide you with the code which you should replace with in the `main.go` file.